agharshit08/Friends-App/README.md

 # Friends-App
-This is a complete repository of Friends Cast application for Google Assistant Hope you find it useful
+This is a complete repository of Friends Cast application for Google Assistant Hope you find like it!